jbcoe/iso-cpp-breaking-UB/draft.md

 When violation of a pre/post-condition can be detected at compile time the compiler may be required to emit a diagnostic.
-Compile time detection of pre/post-condition violation may be deemed too costly to be performed at compile time.
+Compile time detection of pre/post-condition violation may be deemed too costly to be performed.

-When violation of a pre.post-condition can only be detected at run time a run-time diagnostic may be emitted.
+When violation of a pre/post-condition can only be detected at run time a run-time diagnostic may be emitted.
 This could be a thrown exception [REFs] or an assertion that is only observable in specific build modes.
 Run time detection of pre/post-condition violations may be deemed too costly and it may